HassanSherwani/Rasa_NLU/README.md

 - npm i -g rasa-nlu-trainer

-11- Go into data.json file path and execute command.
+11- For Data Labeling :Go into data.json file path and execute command.
 There must be a json file with its basic format for this command.

 rasa-nlu-trainer

-12- For running and training rasa environment
+12- For running and training rasa environment(only 1st time)

 rasa init